 Regular follow ups are essential for those of us with dilated cardiomyopathy.
 How often you meet with your doctor will be dependent on your doctor, your condition, and your device (if you have one).
-Do not avoid regular contact with your physician if you are feeling good.
-Just because you may be feeling good is not a good reason to not keep a routine appointment.
-You must keep the medical professionals in your case informed about what is happening to your body.
+Do not avoid regular contact with your physician if you are feeling well.
+Just because you may be feeling well today is not a good reason to cancel a routine appointment.
+You must keep the medical professionals in your case informed about what is happening to your body on a regular basis.

 It is important to monitor your weight, your progress, and your medications and share any concerns with your physician.
 Depending on the effectiveness of a medication, or improvement or lack of improvement in your condition, the doctor may adjust your treatment.

 It is important for you to have trust and confidence in your doctor.
 In some cases, for whatever reason(s), this does not occur.
 You, as the patient, may ask for a second opinion from another doctor.
 It may seem you are doubting the doctor’s judgment, and you may feel awkward in challenging their decisions.
 BUT, contrary to what you may think, most doctors welcome another opinion.
 A second opinion will either confirm the original diagnosis and treatment approaches and(or) point out a factor in your case that may not have been previously considered.
 Additional treatments may also be recommended in a second opinion.

 Who is in charge, your cardiologist or your primary doctor?

 Sometimes it is confusing if your primary and specialist doctors are not on the same page.
 If there is a conflict, or it appears one is making decisions that conflict with the other, discuss the problem with them.
 Do not just let this happen.
 It is vital that they communicate relevant details of your condition with each other.
 You are the patient so insist they communicate with each other.